 The intended indications are adequate for the use in self-medication.
-The efficacy for the oral use, inhalation, cutaneous use and as bath additive is plausible.
 The safety information in the monograph is adequate to exclude possible risks for special user groups.

 A European Union list entry is not supported due to lack of adequate data on genotoxicity for all preparations.